cncf/xds/proposals/TP1-xds-transport-next.md

    [`xdstp://some-authority/envoy.config.listener.v3.Listener/foo/bar,
    xdstp://some-authority/envoy.config.listener.v3.Listener/foo/baz].`

+Note that there is no explicit directory sent enumerating `{bar, baz}`.
+Rather, glob collections provide delta updates directly on directory resources.

 Since each resource returned is subject to independent update via delta xDS and there is no explicit collection directory to update, glob collections are highly scalable.
 For example, consider a collection of 10k resources and the addition